What is a digital wallet?

 Pros and cons of digital wallets

 As more people have a mobile device on them at all times, many have found that one of the biggest pros of digital wallets is convenience.
 Users prefer tapping their smartphone or watch to use a digital wallet reader, rather than digging a wallet out from their purse or pocket.
 Additionally, as many eCommerce retailers use digital wallet-friendly infrastructure, checkout processes can become increasingly simplified—even down to one click in some instances.
+This is streamlined with an eCommerce website builder.

 Of course, one of the biggest concerns when it comes to using this technology is security.
 Most digital wallets employ multiple levels of security—encryption and tokenization, plus identity verification.
 But, if a device isn’t password-protected, the wallet can be accessed by anyone.
 Additionally, while more secure than tangible wallets, digital wallets may nonetheless be vulnerable to hackers.